1 day ago

 Summer With Grandma

-"I'm baaaack" he screamed as he ran into the house, slamming the screen door behind him."Oh dear" his grandmother said.
-"How did you manage to get off the bus?"
+"I'm baaaack" he screamed as he ran into the house, slamming the screen door behind him.

 "I bribed the bus driver with the $40 you gave me" he said proudly.
 "I told you I don't want to go to Summer Camp."